 My article, What is the Difference Between Vegan & Plant-Based, goes into more detail.

 So can a person be both vegan and plant-based?

 Often, people who switch to a plant-based diet for health reasons in time become interested in other positive aspects affected by avoiding animal products such as the environment and factory farming.

-I also know vegans that initially changed their diet for ethical reasons and then later became interested in the health benefits as well.
+I also know vegans who initially changed their diet for ethical reasons and then later became interested in the health benefits as well.